bondtokenimplementation/BondTokenImplementation/README.md

 3. **Install Project Dependencies**
    - After cloning, you need to install the project's dependencies.
+   - Open your terminal (Mac) or PowerShell (Windows) in your project's directory.
    - Run the following command:

      `npm install`